vitor-leitebraga/vitor-braga-adviser/README.md

 - The logic of reusing a Consumer is currently considering all the fields, to facilitate, but the intention was to take into consideration the e-mail field, for example, and use the consumer data instead of creating a whole new Consumer, again, to prevent duplicated data.
-- Despite not being a huge fan of using Repositories when I can rely on Eloquent and it's Models, I created them just to show that I understand that, sometimes (almost never), we will make a huge change between ORMs that will justify its usage.
+- I used Repositories, even having Eloquent and it's Models which I believe it's enough, but I wanted to demonstrate that I'm able to work with it.

-## Improvements
+## Ideas

-Because of time restriction, I was not able to do all the things I wanted.
-Following there's a list of some items, just for the sake of information:
+The below list have some ideas for future improvements:

 - Use the e-mail field to load the Consumer data, if already used this form previously.
 - Change the layout left image to match only the categories selected in the first step